-During the three months ended March 31, 2021 compared to the same period in 2020, net cash flows used in operating activities decreased \$12.7 million, primarily resulting from a decrease in our net loss of \$11.5 million and increases in net non-cash charges of \$6.6 million, partially offset by increases in net cash outflows related to changes in our operating assets and liabilities of \$5.4 million.
-Net non-cash charges increased primarily due to an increase in share-based compensation of \$4.1 million.
-The increase in net cash outflows related to changes in our operating assets and liabilities was primarily due to an increase in our accounts receivable of \$7.9 million.
-The increase in accounts receivable was primarily associated with the achievement of a \$5.0 million development milestone in the first quarter of 2021 under the Zai License Agreement and increases associated with product sales, which commenced in May 2020 following the FDA approval of QINLOCK.
-Other net cash flows related to changes in our operating assets and liabilities were generally due to the timing of vendor invoicing and payments.
+During the six months ended June 30, 2021 compared to the same period in 2020, net cash flows used in operating activities decreased \$21.6 million, resulting from a decrease in our net loss of \$8.3 million, increases in net non-cash charges of \$9.9 million, and increases in net cash flows related to changes in our operating assets and liabilities of \$3.4 million.
+Net non-cash charges increased primarily due to an increase in share-based compensation of \$5.9 million and an increase in net amortization of premiums on marketable securities of \$2.9 million.
+The increase in net cash flows related to changes in our operating assets and liabilities were generally due to the timing of vendor invoicing and payments, settlement of accounts receivable, and capitalization of inventory.